Deveryware/ansible-role-squash-tm/README.md

 # Ansible Role Squash TM

-This Ansible role installs and configures Squash TM (Official website: https://www.squashtest.org/).
+This Ansible role installs and configures Squash TM 1.19.0+ (Official website: https://www.squashtest.org/).

 ## Prerequisites

-* Java 8 (t is IMPERATIVE to use Java 8, Java 7 is not supported anymore)
+* Java 8 (it is IMPERATIVE to use Java 8, Java 7 is not supported anymore)
 * Database: none or MySQL 5.0 + (but not MySQL 5.6), PostGres 9.1+.

 ## Usage